AndreiChertkov/fpcross/README.md

 * [ ] Add package to pypi.

-* [ ] Select convection for the doc-strings (functions and classes) and update the corresponding comments in the code.
+* [ ] Select convention for the doc-strings (functions and classes) and update the corresponding comments in the code.